veliovgroup/Client-Storage/README.md

-Client Storage
+Persistent Client (Browser) Storage
 ========

- - Bulletproof Client storage functions, `localStorage` with fall-back to `cookies`;
+ - Bulletproof persistent Client storage;
- - Unicode values and keys support;
+ - Support for Unicode values and keys;
  - Works in browser with disabled `localStorage` and `cookies`;
  - __100%__ tests coverage.